Blog Layout

 If you’ve tried this process, and you are experiencing a sense of, “It’s not working!” or “It’s making everything worse!” don’t give up!

 Go about this process of change with curiosity, and keep in mind the idea of anchoring and co-anchoring.
-You learn how to do this by understanding your own nervous system, brain, and emotions and how you can regulate and create safety in yourself, so that you can be grounded enough to be that anchor for your children and show up for their emotions.
-This is where parent coaching can be a truly invaluable support, giving you the guidance, help and judgment-free environment you need to change how you want to be with your children and yourself.
+You learn how to do this by understanding your own nervous system, brain, and emotions and how you can regulate and create safety in yourself so that you can be grounded enough to be that anchor for your children and show up for their emotions.

 When we’re showing a lack of security, that’s what’s going to be felt by our children, not our well-intentioned but hollow words.

-just as important as our verbal communication.
+Our non-verbal communication is just as important as our verbal communication.

 Dropping Our Anchor

 The changes that come with doing this anchoring work do not happen overnight.
 We can’t just expect to snap ourselves and our children into a sense of safety on demand.
-This is a long process, with many ups and downs AND it is by far one of the best things you can do for yourself and your child(ren).
+This is a long process, with many ups and downs, AND it is by far one of the best things you can do for yourself and your child(ren).

 Once we learn how to anchor ourselves, we learn how to hold back our words, even when they may seem helpful.

-We learn how to best serve our children
+We learn how to best serve our children through their individual and complex makeup.

-This happens through grounding ourselves, dropping our anchor, and observing our child with curiosity and a deep desire to understand them, their feelings, and their needs.
+This happens through grounding ourselves, dropping our anchor, and observing our children with curiosity and a deep desire to understand them, their feelings, and their needs.
 When we serve our children in this way, we show up for them as their safe harbor.

-Emotionally supporting our children is
+Emotionally supporting our children is not a one-size-fits-all approach.

-If learning how to engage in this work for yourself, your children, your family or for your community sounds transformational to you, consider looking into an
+If learning how to engage in this work for yourself, your children, your family, or your community sounds transformational to you, consider looking into an incredibly rewarding career in parent coaching.

 Meet Your Author, Rebecca Lyddon, Director of Education & Master Trainer